The Result Pattern in .NET

 [JsonConstructor]

-private Result(bool isSuccess, T value, Error error) : base(isSuccess, error)
+private Result(int statusCode, bool isSuccess, T value, Error error) : base(statusCode, isSuccess, error)

 {